At a glance

 This guidance deals with the challenges that AI raises for data protection.
 The most relevant piece of UK legislation is the Data Protection Act 2018 (DPA 2018).

-The DPA 2018 sets out the UK’s data protection framework, alongside the General Data Protection Regulation (GDPR).
+The DPA 2018 sets out the UK’s data protection framework, alongside the UK General Data Protection Regulation (GDPR).
 Please note that from January 2021, you should read references to the GDPR as references to the equivalent articles in the UK GDPR.
 The DPA 2018 comprises the following data protection regimes:

 - Part 3 – sets out a separate regime for law enforcement authorities; and